-Fraudulent messages, sometimes referred to as phishing, is a common method attackers use to trick others into giving up their personal information such as passwords, credit card numbers, social security, or other sensitive data.
-Fraudulent messages can be through an email, SMS (text message), in-app message, or messaging apps.
+Fraudulent messaging, sometimes referred to as phishing, is a common method attackers use to trick and scam others into giving up their personal information such as passwords, credit card numbers, social security number, or other sensitive data.
+Fraudulent messages can be sent through an email, SMS (text message), in-app message, or messaging apps.

-What to do if you think you've received a fraudulent message
+What to do if you think you've received a phishing message

-• Don't open any suspicious links.
-Always verify any links sent to you through an email or private message before opening them.
+• Always verify any links sent to you before you open them.

-• Never trust any third-party websites that promise to give away free likes, fans, crowns, Coins, or other incentives as they may be able to take your login info.
+• Never trust any third-party websites that promise to give away free likes, fans, crowns, Coins, or other incentives, as they may be able to access your login information.

 What to do if you think your account has been compromised